Japan City Guides: Fukuoka

 Momochi Seaside Park is a 2km man-made beach with an enjoining quay - 'Marizon' - packed with shops, restaurants & cafes.

-A short walk to the east is Hawks Town - a modern development built by the Daiei group and housing the Japan's biggest hotel - the exotic Sea Hawk.
+A short walk to the east is Hawks Town - a modern development built by the Daiei group and housing the Japan's biggest hotel - the exotic five-star Sea Hawk.

 Next door is the equally impressive Fukuoka Dome, home to the Fukuoka Daiei Hawks baseball team.
 Nishijin and Tojinmachi are the nearest subway stations to the area.